BenHall-7/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+* The DOM (Document Object Model) is a representation of the live page as an object in code, allowing us methods to modify its constituent parts in Javascript

 2. What is an event?

+* An event is any interaction between a user and a page, a cause-and-effect that is triggered by some action.

 3. What is an event listener?

+* An event listener is a callback provided to an object on the page to execute when a specified event takes place.

 4. Why would we convert a NodeList into an Array?

+* NodeLists are a live-view data-type, so they can change under our feet at a moment's notice.
+Thus, they don't implement all the basic and useful methods that Arrays grant.
+Converting to an Array gives us access to methods such as forEach, map, etc.

 5. What is a component?

+* A component is a reusable piece of code that generates structures on the page.
+They can be used to customize and insert content dynamically and easily.

 ### Git Set up